aaronmcm99/Open-AI-Gym-Project/README.md

 ```
 ### 7. Changing Policies
 #### Description
--Modifies the policy network architecture for the PPO algorithm to explore its impact on training and performance.
+- Modifies the policy network architecture for the PPO algorithm to explore its impact on training and performance.
--Trains the model with the updated policy architecture.
+- Trains the model with the updated policy architecture.
 ```python
 # Changing Policies
 net_arch = [dict(pi=[128,128,128,128], vf=[128,128,128,128])]